naiaden/textgen/README.md

+# API

+The server uses a RESTful API, with GET and PUT requests.

+## Sentences

+/sentences shows all sentences used in all stories (GET) /sentence/<sentence_id> shows the sentence with that id (GET) /addsentence/<story_id> adds a sentence to a story (PUT), i.e. curl -X PUT http://localhost:5003/addsentence/3 -d data="Het sneeuwde met groote vlokken."

+## Stories

+/stories shows all stories with their sentences and their positions (GET) /story/<story_id> shows the story with its sentences and positions (GET) /createstory<author_id> creates a new (empty) story for an author (GET)

+## Author

+/authors shows a list of all available authors (GET)

+## Votes

+/votes shows all votes that have been cast (GET) /vote/<suggestion_id> cast vote for suggestion, which turns the suggestion into a sentence, and is added to the story (GET)

+## Suggestions

+/suggestion/<story_id> get a list of suggestions on how to continue with the story (GET)

 # textgen
 Script for generating text in the style of the oeuvre that is added as argument (in plain text).